 - Wine or juice can certainly show up at a holiday office party or conference.
 The best way to approach this type of spill is first to blot the liquid up and then use club soda to release the stain and continue to blot.
 Repeat until your cloth appears clear.
 If there is still some residue coloring on the carpet fibers, step 3 above should help to diminish the stain considerably.

 When it comes to keeping carpets clean, it’s best to take care of spills and stains as they occur, and follow up with a deeper clean on a regular basis.
 Following these steps will help keep your office carpets looking their best for many years to come.
 We also recommend you test any carpet cleaning solutions in an inconspicuous spot to make sure your carpets are color safe.

 An easy way to help keep your office carpets and your entire office looking its best throughout is to hire a professional cleaning team to come and do the work.
 The cleaning staff should be educated on any special sanitizing needs, procedures, and requirements that are involved with having a presence in your office environment.
 And if you are hosting parties in your office, you can hire us to clean up after those parties, too

 We at Clean Method provide this type of professional cleaning service.
-Click here to learn more about our cleaning services for your carpets and office needs.
-Our professional cleaning staff is bonded, insured and maintains OSHA compliance.
+Learn more about our carpet and floor cleaning services.
+Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
 We would be happy to clean for you.
 Please contact us online or call us at 571.451.0441 for answers to your questions and to schedule your janitorial cleaning appointment today!